Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/01-AIE-ML-programming-and-optimization/TilingParametersProgramming.md

   };
 ```

-Actually a vector of `traversing_parameters` is describing the access order.
-This allows the user to specify any dimension-wise order, starting with dimension 3 if the data must be ordered that way.
+You define a vector of `traversing_parameters` to describe the access order.
+This lets you specify any dimension-wise order, starting with dimension three if required.

-## A graphical Example
+## A Graphical Example

-Let suppose we have a buffer named `mtx` stotred in a _shared buffer_:
+Suppose you have a buffer named `mtx` stored in a *shared buffer*:

 ![Shared Buffer](images/Graphics-GlobalBuffer.drawio.png)

-Its size is 10x6 and there are 4 kernels that want to access it: 2 for wrtiting onto it and 2 for reading from it:
+Its size is 10x6 and four kernels need to access it, two for writing and two for reading from it:

 ```C++
 kernel k1, k2, k3, k4;